ariffyasri/DataScience/Dengue_data_gov_my/README.md

 ##Data Visualization

 The features in Dengue Alert are more to data visualization where the data will be display in a form of graph, heatmap and table.
 Below is the screenshot of our main page in the application.

+###Current Cases

 <p align="center">
 <img src="https://i.imgur.com/hG6IbPV.jpg" alt="Screenshot"  width="320"/>
 </p>

 In this section, it shows statistic from 2016, the number of current cases for one day and the total number of cases for the current year.
+This is a real time data where we get it from http://idengue.remotesensing.gov.my/.
 From this statistic it is obvious that Selangor lead the total number of cases by 45,827 cases, followed by Johor with 9,776 cases.
 State with minimum cases goes to WP Labuan, maybe because of the population which is less than other states.
 Below the 2016 statistic is the number of cases and death of dengue from 2010 to 2015.
 Total number of cases is 245,570, and total number of death is 548.

+###Total Cases and Death of Dengue

 Then go to the Total Cases section where it display the statistic of total cases and death between 2010 until 2015.